chasembowers/poker-learn/README.md

 This project is a rough prototype of a No Limit Texas Holdem Simulator, which involves players who learn iteratively using machine learning.
 Fundamentally, the simulation consists of the Table object requesting actions from the Player object.
-The player calculates the set of all possible actions given the current state of the game and responds with an action.
+The player returns an action from the set of all possible actions.
 Before the first round of learning, players choose a random action.

 Some simplifications are made.
 For example, the set of all possible raises is reduced to a smaller set.
 Logrithmically distributed amounts from the range of possible raise amounts are chosen.
 This simplification is made